Maximal Fuchsian subgroups of the $d=2$ Bianchi group: Introduction

 \subsection{Acknowledgements}

-The author would like to thank his advisor Prof.\ Minju Lee for helpful discussions throughout the course of this project, and for suggesting improvements to this paper.
-The author also thanks Prof.\ Wansu Kim for comments on 2-adic integers.
+The author is deeply grateful to Prof.\ Alan Reid for his encouraging feedback and valuable suggestions regarding publication.
+The author would also like to thank Prof.\ Minju Lee for helpful discussions throughout the course of this project, and for suggesting improvements to this paper.
+The author also thanks Prof.\ Wansu Kim for comments on the local analysis at $p=2$.
 This project was greatly influenced by the work of J.\ Jung \cite{JUNG2019160}.
+This research was supported by grant No.\ G04250060.